Cadence Bank CD Rates for 2026

 Millions of Readers

-Certificates of deposit offer guaranteed interest rates for a predetermined period, as long as you lock in your funds and don’t withdraw them before the term expires.
+Certificates of deposit (CDs) offer guaranteed interest rates for a predetermined period, as long as you lock in your funds and don’t withdraw them before the term expires.
 Depending on whether you’re looking for short-term savings or long-term growth, you can select the type of CD that works best for you.

-Current Cadence Bank CD Rates
+Current Cadence Bank CD Rates: February 2026

-Term | APY |
+Term APY

-- Having an existing Cadence Performance Checking account
+• Having an existing Cadence Performance Checking account

-- Open a new CD with $25,000 or more in non-Cadence Bank funds.
+• Open a new CD with $25,000 or more in non-Cadence Bank funds

 If you don’t meet these conditions, you will receive the lower APY.